gauravcodepro/gauravcodepro/work.md

 - If you believe someone else rather than my work, then you should hire that person, and prove that talking mouth do more work than a efficeint dedicated skilled person actually working.
 - I respect everyone and i thank you and i am available for immediate joining.
 - I am not waiting for someone specific.
-- I thank you for employing me and i assure you that I give my complete dedication.